-- Program withdrawal must be made as an official written request, which includes email requests. - The complete enrollment fee will be refunded if the student withdraws from the program within three (3) business days after signing the Enrollment Agreement and making the initial payment. - Program withdrawal before the third (3rd) business day, and before the first class will result in a refund of all tuition and fees paid. - Program withdrawal after classes have begun, but prior to 60% completion of the term, will result in a prorated refund computed on the number of days attended as a percentage of total program days for the term. - No refund will be given after 60% of the term has passed. - Program withdrawal date: The program withdrawal date for refund computation purposes is the date written notice of withdrawal is received in the Academic office. - Refunds will be made within 30 days of receipt of the Program Withdrawal Notice. - No refunds will be made for books, lab fees and/or supply assessments.
+- Program withdrawal must be made as an official written request, which includes email requests. - The complete enrollment fee will be refunded if the student withdraws from the program within three (3) business days after signing the Enrollment Agreement and making the initial payment.
+After three (3) business days, only \$125.00 of the enrollment fee will be refunded. - Program withdrawal after the third (3rd) business day and before the first day of class will result in a refund of all tuition and fees paid, with the exception of \$75.00 of the enrollment fee. - Program withdrawal after classes have begun, but prior to 60% completion of the semester, will result in a prorated refund computed on the number of days attended as a percentage of total program days for the semester. - No refund will be given after 60% of the semester has passed. - Program withdrawal date: The program withdrawal date for refund computation purposes is the date written notice of withdrawal is received in the Academic office. - Refunds will be made within 30 days of receipt of the Program Withdrawal Notice. - No refunds will be made for books, lab fees and/or supply assessments.